KahinAkramHassan/KahinAkramHassan/README.md

-- 👋 Hello there, I’m Kahin.
-- 👀 I’m a Data Scientist @ [Ericsson](https://www.ericsson.com/en) with a focus on Visualization.
-- 🌱 My current side projects include two ML projects learning end-to-end pipelines, learning how to setup a ubuntu server running on my Raspberry Pi using docker and Ansible for running wireguard, nextcloud, piehole, etc.
+👋 Hello, I'm Kahin.
+I'm a data scientist with experience in MLOps and visualization, currently working at [Ericsson](https://www.ericsson.com/en).

+👀 My primary focus is on designing and implementing ML solutions that solve real-world problems, using cutting-edge technologies and best practices.

+🌱 In my spare time, I'm exploring the FARM stack to build a web3 application that leverages the latest advancements in machine learning, blockchain and data analytics.

-- 💞️ I’m always open to new challenges, so please drop a message if you have any ideas/questions.
+💞️ I'm always eager to tackle new challenges and collaborate with like-minded individuals, so please don't hesitate to contact me if you have any ideas or questions.

-- 📫 You can reach me on [www.linkedIn/in/kahinakram](https://www.linkedin.com/in/kahinakram/) or by email @ kahin.akram.hassan@gmail.com
+📫 You can reach me on [www.linkedIn/in/kahinakram](https://www.linkedin.com/in/kahinakram/) or via email @ kahin.akram.hassan@gmail.com, and I'll be happy to chat about any opportunities or projects you have in mind.
-- Note: I have not updated my github profile in a while but I'm working on it.

 <!---
 KahinAkramHassan/KahinAkramHassan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.